Units and checkpoints on Duolingo have long been some of the most important references of where you’re at in your target language.

 Now for the checkpoints.

-A checkpoint on Duolingo is basically an end-of-unit exam, which you need to pass in order to move on to the next unit.
+On the tree, a checkpoint is basically an end-of-unit exam, which you need to pass in order to move on to the next unit.

 You simply tap the wooden doors with the big fat lock and you’ll be thrust into your checkpoint challenge.